spectrocloud/librarium/content/docs/02.5-architecture/01-architecture-overview.md

 ## Product Security

-In addition to our security principles and secure development lifecycle, we also provide a cohesive security architecture for Palette, which addresses the CIA triad core principles: confidentiality, integrity, and availability.
-To learn more, refer to [Palette Security](/security/security-principles).
+At Spectro Cloud, we recognize the importance of robust security measures in today's rapidly evolving digital landscape.
+As the provider of our cutting-edge SaaS and self-hosted product, Palette, our commitment to safeguarding our customers' data and ensuring the integrity of our services is paramount.
+Learn more about what we do in terms of security in our Security section.

+To learn more, refer to [Palette Security](/security).

 <br />